 Even in the West, inequality and poverty are on the rise.
 Poverty has, in fact, reached the levels of 1933.
 Devote 4 minutes to watching Thomas Pogge, professor of Yale University, talking about the current international system that allows a large part of the world’s population to live in abject poverty:

-The global economic downturn has been pushing millions of people into poverty, or worse, extreme poverty.
+The great recession pushed millions of people into poverty.
 Add to that the fact that people all over the world are moving into urban areas to seek their fortune and we have a danger of slums increasing tremendously.

 How do we keep them safe in urban areas?